icp4a/automation-decision-services-samples/samples/README.md

 # Samples

-This directory contains:
+This directory contains the following resources:
-- tutorials: detailed step by step instructions to start with a given feature in Automation Decision Services such as MLStart.
+- Tutorials: Detailed step-by-step instructions for using specific features in Automation Decision Services, including external libraries and machine learning.
-- samples: code to use with Automation Decision Services.
+- Samples: Code to use in Automation Decision Services.